-Such membership dues deduction authorization may be revoked by the employee at any time by furnishing written notice of such revocation to the Personnel Office of the employee's payroll center or upon expulsion from membership by the Union.
+Such membership dues or voluntary representation fee deduction authorization may be revoked by the employee at any time by furnishing written notice of such revocation to the Personnel Office of the employee's payroll center or upon expulsion from membership by the Union.
 An employee who elects to terminate such dues deductions during this period shall immediately be subject to the provisions of Section D. below.
+The Employer shall forward such notice to the Union within 14 calendar days.